Need support now? Help is available. Call, text, or chat 988outbound call

 Memory loss tends to be worse during mood episodes.
 The strongest risk factor for cognitive issues is the number of past mood episodes.
 Other factors also play a role in attention and memory issues.
 These include:2,4,5

-• Alcohol use disorder (AUD), which affects 30 to 50 percent of people with BD
+• Alcohol use disorder (AUD), which affects 30 to 50 percent of people with bipolar

-• Attention-deficit/hyperactivity disorder (ADHD), which affects 15 percent of people with BD
+• Attention-deficit/hyperactivity disorder (ADHD), which affects 15 percent of people with bipolar

 • Medication side effects